ska-sa/spead2/doc/tools.rst

 Limitations
 ^^^^^^^^^^^

-- Packets are not timestamped (they all have a zero timestamp in the file).
+- Timestamps are only collected if Mellanox extensions to the verbs API are detected at compile time.
+Otherwise, all packets have a zero timestamp in the file.

 - Only IPv4 is supported.